-Sometimes, the CRA requires self-employed people to pay their income tax in instalments (quarterly payments) throughout the year.
-You only need to make instalment payments if you anticipate owing over $3,000 and you owed over $3,000 in one of the previous two years.
-In Québec, you have to make instalment payments if your income tax due exceeds $1,800.
+Sometimes, the CRA requires self-employed people to pay their income tax in installments (quarterly payments) throughout the year.
+You only need to make installment payments if you anticipate owing over $3,000 and you owed over $3,000 in one of the previous two years.
+In Québec, you have to make installment payments if your income tax due exceeds $1,800.
 Usually, during your first year of business, you can do your income-tax filing and pay all your taxes for the year at once.
-But typically, after that point, you need to pay your income tax in instalments throughout the year.
+But typically, after that point, you need to pay your income tax in installments throughout the year.

 Your income-tax return is due by April 30 every year.
-If you aren’t required to make instalment payments, your income tax is also due on that day.
-Otherwise, instalment payments are due on March 15, June 15, Sept.
+If you aren’t required to make installment payments, your income tax is also due on that day.
+Otherwise, installment payments are due on March 15, June 15, Sept.
 15, and Dec.
 15 every year.
 If the due date is on a weekend or public holiday, it moves to the following business day.
-Due to the seasonal nature of their business, farmers and fishers only have to make one instalment payment by the last day of the year.
+Due to the seasonal nature of their business, farmers and fishers only have to make one installment payment by the last day of the year.

 How to File Your Self-Employed Tax Return